-Cholera is an infectious disease caused by the Vibrio cholerae bacterium.
-It causes massive diarrhoea in the people it infects.
+Cholera is an infectious disease caused by the Vibrio cholera bacterium.
+It causes massive diarrhea in the people it infects.

-The cholera bacterium moves between people via water contaminated by human faecal matter.
+The cholera bacterium moves between people via water contaminated by human fecal matter.

 Cholera is a common disease in many parts of the world including India, Africa, South and Southeast Asia, South America, Central America and the Caribbean.
 Locations where sanitary conditions are poor due to natural disaster, war, civil strife or other emergencies …

-Cholera shows up mainly as severe diarrhoea.
+Cholera shows up mainly as severe diarrhea.
 Other symptoms of cholera include stomach cramps, nausea, vomiting, dehydration, thirst, and a rapid heart rate.